crazyboycjr/apache-drill-tpch-experiments/README.md

 1. the HDFS plays an important role in disperse the I/O traffic onto multiple nodes, thus decreasing query time greatly
 2. although drillbit process runs distributedly on each node, but it brings little profits to query performance on TPC-H dataset.

-This explain why we can achieve similiar results on HDFS cluster with only one drillbit process running.
+This explains why we can achieve similiar results on HDFS cluster with only one drillbit process running.

 ## References